 How to Send a Fax from Gmail

-Today you can send fax from Gmail thanks to third party services that link your account to a virtual number, letting you turn your computer or smartphone into a digital fax machine.
-These “email fax services” let you send a fax as if it were an email, making it very easy to make the jump to online fax!
+Learn how to fax from Gmail in just a few simple steps and link your account to a virtual number, turning your computer or smartphone into a digital fax machine.
+With the help of email fax services you can send a fax the same way you send an email, making it very easy to make the jump to online fax!

 One of the coolest things about Gmail is that you can combine it with other Google services such as Google Drive (previously Google Docs), Maps or Calendars.
 This saves a lot of time and money because you don’t have to switch accounts for every thing you do.
 However, one of the features that we can’t find is the ability to fax from Gmail directly.